swagger-api/swagger-node/docs/controllers.md

 ### <a name="query"></a>Using query parameters

 In the controller code, we obtained the value of a query parameter and echoed it back in the response.
 We used the `req.swagger` object to obtain access to the query parameters.
+You declare query parameters in the paths section of the project's Swagger definition.
+For example:

+    ```yaml
+        parameters:
+            - name: name
+            in: query
+            description: The name of the person to whom to say hello
+            required: false
+            type: string
+    ```

 The req.swagger object is populated by the swagger-tools middleware component of swagger-node.
 To read more about this object, see the [Swagger tools middleware documentation](https://github.com/apigee-127/swagger-tools/blob/master/docs/Middleware.md).